ievavold/design-system/content/layout.md

 {{< typeset >}}

-## Spacing
+## Margins and Padding

-Element margins and padding can be changed with built-in utility classes.

-If spacing utility classes don't specify a breakpoint the class will be applied at all breakpoints.
-The classes are written in the form:
+Element margins and padding can be set with built-in utility classes.
+Spacing utility classes are written in the form:

 `.uw-{property}-{sides}-{size}`